EXPLAINER: Ukraine not joining NATO so why does Putin worry?

 Ukraine has deep historical and cultural ties to Russia, and Putin has repeatedly asserted that Russians and Ukrainians are “one people.”
 He has said that large chunks of Ukrainian territory are historical parts of Russia that were arbitrarily granted to Ukraine by communist leaders under the Soviet Union.

+Putin’s own actions, however, have served to strengthen Ukrainians’ sense of national identity.
+After Russia seized the Crimean Peninsula and instigated a rebellion in eastern Ukraine in 2014, Ukraine’s desire to align itself with the West and join NATO only grew.

 Putin recently described his Ukraine concern more specifically.
-He sketched out a scenario in which Ukraine might use military force to reclaim the Crimean Peninsula, which Russia seized from Ukraine in 2014, or to recapture areas in eastern Ukraine that are now effectively controlled by Russian-backed separatists.
+He sketched out a scenario in which Ukraine might use military force to reclaim the Crimean Peninsula or to recapture areas in eastern Ukraine that are now effectively controlled by Russian-backed separatists.

 “Imagine that Ukraine becomes a NATO member and launches those military operations,” Putin said.
 “Should we fight NATO then?
 Has anyone thought about it?”